PanosKatsaras/boat-booking/README.md

 ⛵ Boat Booking App

-A full-stack web application for seamless boat rental bookings, complete with user authentication, role-based access control, and Stripe payment integration.
+A full-stack web application for seamless boat rental bookings, built with React, Node.js, Prisma (for PostgreSQL), and Stripe payment integration.
+It comes complete with user authentication, role-based access control, and a secure JWT/HttpOnly cookie system.
 Users can browse available boats, book them for various durations, and manage their bookings.
 Admins have comprehensive control over boats, ports, and user accounts through dedicated dashboards.

 ✨ Features

     User Authentication: Secure registration, login, and logout.